mjanez/ckan-ansible/README.md

 * `ansible.cfg`: Ansible configuration file.
 This file sets global configurations for Ansible, such as the inventory file location, roles path, logging, and other settings.
 It ensures that Ansible knows where to find the necessary files and how to execute the playbooks.
 * `playbook.yml`: Ansible playbook for deploying CKAN.
 This file contains a series of tasks and roles that define the steps required to set up and configure CKAN and its dependencies.
 It orchestrates the deployment process by specifying which roles to apply and in what order.
-* `inventories/`: Inventory files for different environments (e.g., production, staging).
+* `inventories/`: Inventory files for different environments (e.g., development, staging, production, etc.).
 These files list the servers (hosts) that Ansible will manage.
 Each environment has its own directory containing the relevant inventory files.
   * `group_vars/`: Group-specific variables.
 These files define variables that apply to groups of hosts, allowing for centralized configuration management.
   * `os_vars/`: OS-specific variables.
 These files define variables specific to different operating systems, ensuring that tasks are executed correctly on different OS types.
   * `production/`: Production environment inventory.
     * `hosts.ini`: Hosts file for production.
     * `host_vars/`: Host-specific variables.
-  * `staging/`: Staging environment inventory.
+  * `development/`: Development environment inventory.
-    * `hosts.ini`: Hosts file for staging.
+    * `hosts.ini`: Hosts file for development.
     * `host_vars/`: Host-specific variables.
 * `roles/`: Ansible roles for different components.
   * `ckan/`: CKAN installation and configuration.